DrakeNathan1999/Custom-Tattoos/README.md

 Tattoos may clip with the skin when using animations

 **Credits**
-Brightside for making the 3D model sleeve
+Brightside: for making the 3D model sleeve
+Gunnar: Config help

 **PERMISSIONS**